MolSSI-Education/python-package-best-practices/_episodes/setup.md

 If you are running the Windows 11 operating system, you can [set up WSL to use graphical interfaces on your computer](https://docs.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).
-Otherwise, you will only be able to interact with WSL through the terminal (and the text editor VSCode, see later in the set-up for information on how to use VS Code in WSL)
+Otherwise, you will only be able to interact with WSL through the terminal (and the text editor VSCode, see later in the set-up for information on how to use VS Code in WSL).

 ## Miniconda Installation
 You can install miniconda through a graphical interface or using your terminal.